PM spoke with Manchester United chief but did not discuss Super League – No 10

 I think you can see very clearly from our actions we were clear we would do everything in our power to stop them (creating a super league)

-The plan for the so-called Big Six Premier League clubs to join a Super League with the likes of Real Madrid and AC Milan dramatically unravelled within just 48 hours after it was vehemently condemned by fans and Government ministers – including Mr Johnson – alike.
+The plan for the so-called ‘big six’ Premier League clubs to join a Super League with the likes of Real Madrid and AC Milan dramatically unravelled within just 48 hours after it was vehemently condemned by fans and Government ministers – including Johnson – alike.

-However, The Sunday Times reported that just four days before its launch, the Prime Minister may have given Manchester United’s Mr Woodward – who has since confirmed he will step down from his position at the end of the year – the impression he would back the controversial move.
+However, The Sunday Times reported that just four days before its launch, the Prime Minister may have given Woodward – who has since confirmed he will step down from his position at the end of the year – the impression he would back the controversial move.

-The paper said Mr Woodward had been in Downing Street on April 14 for a meeting with Mr Johnson’s chief of staff Dan Rosenfield.
+The paper said Woodward had been in Downing Street on April 14 for a meeting with Johnson’s chief of staff Dan Rosenfield.

 “But the European Super League was not discussed.”

-Pressed on whether Mr Rosenfield told Mr Woodward the Government would not oppose the new venture, the No 10 spokesman said: “No, that’s not correct.
+Pressed on whether Rosenfield told Woodward the Government would not oppose the new venture, the No 10 spokesman said: “No, that’s not correct.

 “The meeting was to discuss the safe return of fans and Covid certification as part of the events pilot work.”